Why have an NZBN?

 Get your NZBN now, so that when you’re asked for it, you’re ready.
 When something changes, the NZBN Register should be the first place you update your business information, because others you work with rely on these details being up-to-date.
 As more people start using the NZBN, it will become central to the way you do business.

-Search the NZBN Register to see if your business already has an NZBN and, if not, get yours now (it’s free).
+Search the NZBN Register to see if your business already has an NZBN and, if not, get yours now.

-It makes it easier to deal with government
+It makes it easier to interact with government

 Many government agencies, like ACC, Inland Revenue and the Ministry of Business, Innovation and Employment already use the NZBN to quickly and easily identify businesses.